DNS Service Discovery is a way of using standard DNS programming interfaces, servers, and packet formats to browse the network for services.

 DNS Service Discovery is compatible with, but not dependent on, Multicast DNS.

-There are two ways to do this.
-If you have your own name server already set up and running, you can just add the necessary records.
-If you don't already have your own name server, or you do but don't want to put the records there just yet, then you can also set up a test server to experiment with the technology.
+There are two ways to experiment with adding service discovery records to your authoritative name server.
+If you have your own authoritative name server already set up and running, you can just add the necessary records.
+A common use of this is to facilitate Wide-Area AirPrint discovery.
+If you don’t already have your own authoritative name server, or you do but don’t want to put the records there just yet, then you can also set up a temporary test server to experiment with the technology.

 If you’re an end user and you don’t have access to a DNS server to experiment with, you can still see Wide-Area Bonjour browsing in action just by entering an appropriate DNS search domain.

 After advertising static services to clients, the next step you can take, if you choose, is to allow clients to advertise their own wide-area services.

 Doing this is not zero configuration on the client side, for a couple of security reasons.
 One is that users of client machines on your network may not want their services advertised, potentially world-wide, without their knowledge or consent.
 For this reason, advertising of services into the global DNS is an option that has to be explicitly enabled by the client.
 In addition the client needs to specify the domain into which they want their services advertised.
 On the server side there’s also a security concern.
 On the world wide Internet, you can’t allow just anyone to update your DNS server.
 This means that the clients need to have cryptographic security credentials that establish their authority to update the domain in question.
 This means that clients need three pieces of configuration information: